jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 }
 ```

-You'll probably want to come back to the above dictionary a lot as we're coding to check the shape of the weights.
+You'll probably want to come back to reference the above dictionary a lot as we're coding to check the shape of the weights.
 We'll be using variable names for our weights that match the keys of this dictionary.

 ## Basic Layers
+---
-Last thing before we get into the actual GPT architecture, let's implement some of the more basic neural network layers that are non-specific to the GPT.
+Last thing before we get into the actual GPT architecture itself, let's implement some of the more basic neural network layers that are non-specific to the GPT.

 ### GeLU
-[Gaussian Error Linear Units](https://arxiv.org/pdf/1606.08415.pdf) is an alternative to the ReLU activation function, and is approximated by the following function[^gelu]:
+[Gaussian Error Linear Units](https://arxiv.org/pdf/1606.08415.pdf) is an alternative to the ReLU activation function, and is approximated by the following function:

 ![gelu](https://miro.medium.com/max/491/1*kwHcbpKUNLda8tvCiwudqQ.png)